-Called “the mother of flamenco in Vancouver” by the local press, Rosario received 2009 Isadora Award for Excellence in Chorography for the creation of Mis Hermanas, and for her contributions to bringing excellence in dance to British Columbia.
-As the one who captures the rich history and culture of Vancouver, and makes a significant contribution to the creative life in the city, Rosario was honoured with 2012 Mayor’s Arts Award in Dance.
-Rosario received the prestigious 2016 Lola Award given by The Dance Centre on behalf of Vancouver’s dance community, for her unflagging dedication to flamenco innovation pursued through her progressive exploration and deconstruction of the form.
+Called by the press “The Mother of Flamenco in Vancouver”, she received the 2009 Isadora Award for Excellence in Chorography for the creation of “Mis Hermanas” and for her contributions in brining excellence in dance to British Columbia.
+As one who captures Vancouver’s rich history and culture and making a significant contribution to the creative life in the city, she was honored with the 2012 Mayor’s Arts Award in Dance.
+She captured the prestigious and esteemed 2016 Lola Award given by The Dance Centre, for her unflagging dedication to flamenco innovation, pursued through multidisciplinary collaborations and a progressive exploration and deconstruction of the form.

-In 2010, her award-winning work, Mis Hermanas toured internationally in Mexico.
-In 2013, Mis Hermanas toured in British Columbia and Yukon as part of Made In BC touring initiatives for contemporary dance.
+Her award wining work “Mis Hermanas” toured internationally in Mexico in 2010 and in British Columbia and the Yukon in 2013 as part of Made In BC touring initiatives for contemporary dance.
 Her work “La Monarca” will be touring British Columbia in the spring of 2018.